Dependent Personality Disorder Counseling in Atlanta, GA—Sandy Springs Counselors

 If you feel dependent upon another person for your well-being, know that help is available.
-The mental health professionals at Thriveworks Atlanta have helped many clients learn how to live a self-reliant, independent life, and we treat Dependent Personality Disorder.
+The mental health professionals at Thriveworks Atlanta in Sandy Springs have helped many clients learn how to live a self-reliant, independent life, and we treat Dependent Personality Disorder.

 An Unhealthy Dependency

 All people rely upon others to some degree or another, but Dependent Personality Disorder is very different than allowing others to help you.
 The difference is illustrated in two beliefs that Dependent Personality Disorder teaches people: that they are helpless to provide for themselves and that others must then provide for them.
 These two disordered beliefs fuel a number of disordered behaviors.

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) gives the full range of symptoms for someone who has Dependent Personality Disorder (301.6[F70.7]).
 The primary diagnostics are:

 - At least five of the following will also be present with Dependent Personality Disorder: